Publications

 Clark Moustaka’s Husserl

 The Qualitative Report.
-Forthcoming

 This paper critically examines Clark Moustakas’s presentation of Husserl in Phenomenological Research Methods.
 I argue that Moustakas’s account misrepresents two core elements of Husserl’s phenomenology – intentionality and the transcendental reduction – in ways that can compromise the foundations of qualitative phenomenological research.
 First, Moustakas treats intentional meaning as something private, located within the individual, rather than as given in the world.
 This misreading can sever the connection between experience and a shared world of meaning, possibly leaving qualitative researchers unable to clarify participants’ accounts beyond private expression.
 Second, Moustakas reduces the transcendental reduction to introspective reflection, overlooking its function as a method for revealing how experience becomes meaningful at all.
 This robs qualitative inquiry of the tool it needs to examine the conditions of experience.
 Together, these misinterpretations remove both the philosophical grounding and the methodological framework that make qualitative phenomenological inquiry possible.